ayan1995/Thinkful/README.md

-# Thinkful Prep Course
+# Thinkful Bootcamp
-Projects for Thinkful
+Coursework for Thinkful.